chrisgrieser/nvim-recorder/README.md

 	-- (Note that by default, nvim-notify does not show the levels trace & debug.) logLevel = vim.log.levels.INFO,

-	-- If enabled, only essential or critical notifications are sent.
+	-- If enabled, only critical notifications are sent.
-	-- If you do not use a plugin like nvim-notify, set this to `true` -- to remove otherwise annoying notifications.
+	-- If you do not use a plugin like nvim-notify, set this to `true` -- to remove otherwise annoying messages.
 	lessNotifications = false,

-	-- When the number of counts is above this value, automatically -- enable`lazyredraw` for the duration of the macro (see `:h lazyredraw`). lazyredrawThreshold = 500,
+	-- Performance optimzations for macros with high count.
+When `playMacro` is -- triggered with a count higher than the threshold, nvim-recorder -- temporarily changes changes some settings for the duration of the macro. performanceOpts = {
+		countThreshold = 200,
+		lazyredraw = true, -- temporarily enable lazyredraw, see `:h lazyredraw` noSystemClipboard = true, -- temporarily remove `+`/`*` from clipboard }

+	-- [experimental] partially share keymaps with nvim-dap.
-	-- experimental, see README
+	-- (See README for further explanations.)
 	dapSharedKeymaps = false,
 }
 ```